-The following table sets forth the RSU awards to be received by our non-employee directors on the date of the 2018 Annual Meeting of our stockholders:
+The following table sets forth the awards to be received under the Amended Equity Plan, to the extent currently determinable:

+Number of Shares Underlying Restricted

+Name and Position Dollar Value (\$) Stock Unit Grants

+Edward B. Meyercord, President, Chief Executive

+Officer and Director

+Remi Thomas, Executive Vice President and Chief

+Financial Officer

+Drew Davies, Former Executive Vice President and

+Chief Financial Officer

+Matthew Cleaver, Former Interim Chief Financial

+Officer

+Robert Gault, Chief Revenue and Services Officer -

+Executive Group

-Number of Shares Underlying Restricted Name and Position Dollar Value (\$) Stock Unit Grants All Directors Who Are Not Executive Officers as a Group 1,020,000 (1)
+All Directors Who Are Not Executive Officers as a

+Group 1,140,000 (1)

+Non-Executive Officer Employees as a Group -

-(1) Under the Company's director compensation program, on the date of the 2018 Annual Meeting of our stockholders, each non-employee director continuing service with the Company after the meeting is granted an annual award of restricted stock units, or RSUs, determined by dividing \$170,000 by the price of the Company's common stock at the close of business on the NASDAQ Global Select Market on the date of the Annual Meeting, rounded down to the nearest whole RSU.
+(1) Under the Company's director compensation program, on the date of the 2019 Annual Meeting of our stockholders, each non-employee director continuing service with the Company after the meeting is granted an annual award of restricted stock units, or RSUs, determined by dividing \$190,000 by the price of the Company's common stock at the close of business on the Nasdaq Global Select Market on the date of the Annual Meeting, rounded down to the nearest whole RSU.